Manikanta0528/US-Accidents-2016-2023-DA-project/README.md

-🚗 US Accidents Data Analysis (2016–2023)
+# 🚗 US Accidents Data Analysis (2016–2023)

-This project analyzes motor vehicle accidents in the United States from 2016 to 2023 using a large dataset containing over 7 million records, sourced from the internet.
-The goal is to understand trends, geographical distributions, and contributing factors to accidents, with a focus on weather, traffic, time, and location.
+This project analyzes motor vehicle accidents in the United States from 2016 to 2023 using a dataset containing over **7 million records**, sourced from [Kaggle](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
+The goal is to explore patterns related to location, weather, and time, and to gain insights for accident prevention.

+---

-📁 Dataset Overview
+## 📁 Dataset Overview

 The dataset includes key features such as:

-📍 Location: City, State, Latitude, Longitude

-🕒 Time: Start Time, End Time

-📊 Severity: Scale from 1 to 4

-🌦️ Weather: Conditions, Temperature, Wind Speed, Visibility

-🚧 Road Conditions: Presence of bumps, curves, junctions

-🚦 Traffic Influence

-⚠️ Note: Data for New York City is missing, despite its population and significance.

-🧹 Data Cleaning
-Removed columns with high missing values to ensure quality.

-Ensured datetime columns were in proper format.

-Identified and handled outliers in numerical data.

-📊 Exploratory Data Analysis (EDA)
-Key Discoveries:
-City Distribution: A few cities account for most accidents, while 1000+ cities had only one recorded accident.

-Day of Week: Weekdays see more accidents than weekends.

-Weather Conditions: Surprisingly, many accidents occurred under fair weather.

-Time of Day: Peak hours were 6 AM – 10 AM and 3 PM – 6 PM.

-Yearly Trends: Fluctuations observed year over year, possibly due to changing traffic laws or societal behavior.

-❓ Questions Explored
-Are there more accidents in warmer or colder regions?

-Which five states have the most accidents?

-Also analyzed accidents per capita.

-Is New York City present in the data?

-Among the top 100 cities, which states dominate?

-Which times of day are most accident-prone?

-How do weekdays vs weekends compare?

-What are the peak months for accidents?

-What are the yearly trends in accident numbers?

-When are accidents per traffic unit the highest?

-How are accidents distributed hourly across weekdays/weekends?

-What is the impact of weather on accident rates?

-Does temperature influence severity?

-📌 Key Insights
-🚫 Missing NYC Data: A major gap in the dataset.

-📉 Skewed Distribution: Only <8% of cities report more than 1000 accidents.

-🏙️ Sparse Cities: Over 1000 cities report only a single accident.

-📅 Weekday Traffic: Heavier accident rates compared to weekends.

-📈 Data Visualization (via Tableau)
-🗺️ Heat Maps: Visualized accident density using latitude & longitude.

-📊 Bar Charts: Displayed accident counts by state, city, and weather.

-📉 Line Graphs: Showed accident trends across months and years.

-Visualizations were created to reveal patterns and support strategic decision-making.

-🧰 Tools & Technologies
-Python (Pandas, NumPy, Matplotlib, Seaborn)

-Tableau for interactive dashboards

-Jupyter Notebook for analysis

-📎 License
-This project is for educational and analytical purposes only.
-Data is sourced from publicly available platforms(Kaggle).

-🙌 Acknowledgments
-Thanks to the creators of the US Accidents dataset and the open-source community for supporting data-driven insights.
+- 📍 **Location**: City, State, Latitude, Longitude
+- 🕒 **Time**: Start Time, End Time
+- 📊 **Severity**: Scale from 1 (least severe) to 4 (most severe)
+- 🌦️ **Weather**: Conditions, Temperature, Wind Speed, Visibility
+- 🚧 **Road Features**: Presence of bumps, curves, junctions
+- 🚦 **Traffic Influence**

+> ⚠️ **Note**: Data for **New York City** is missing.

+---

+## 🧹 Data Cleaning

+- Removed columns with excessive missing values.
+- Handled missing temperature, visibility, and wind data.
+- Converted time columns to datetime format.
+- Filtered out invalid entries and outliers.

+---

+## 📊 Exploratory Data Analysis (EDA)

+### Key Discoveries

+- **City Distribution**: A few cities account for most accidents, while **1000+ cities** recorded only one accident.
+- **Time of Day**: Peak accidents happen between **6–10 AM** and **3–6 PM**.
+- **Weekdays vs Weekends**: Accidents are more frequent on **weekdays**.
+- **Weather**: Most accidents happen in **clear weather**.
+- **Temperature**: Accident severity has minor correlation with temperature.

+---

+## ❓ Questions Explored

+1. Are there more accidents in warmer or colder areas?
+2. Which five states have the highest number of accidents?
+3. Is New York City in the dataset?
+4. Among the top 100 cities with most accidents, which states are represented?
+5. What are the most accident-prone times of day?
+6. How do weekdays compare with weekends in terms of accident frequency?
+7. What are the peak months for accidents?
+8. What are the trends year by year?
+9. When are accidents per traffic volume highest?
+10. How are hourly accident rates distributed?
+11. How does weather affect accident occurrence?
+12. Is there a correlation between temperature and accident severity?

+---

+## 📈 Data Visualization (Tableau)

+Visualizations created:

+- 🗺️ **Heat Maps**: Accident density using lat/lon data.
+- 📊 **Bar Charts**: Accidents by state, city, and weather.
+- 📉 **Line Graphs**: Yearly/monthly trends of accidents.

+---

+## 🧰 Tools & Technologies

+- Python (Pandas, NumPy, Seaborn, Matplotlib)
+- Tableau for interactive dashboards
+- Jupyter Notebook for analysis

+---

+## 📎 License

+This project is for educational purposes.
+The dataset is publicly available on [Kaggle](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).

+---

+## 🙌 Acknowledgments

+Thanks to the open-source community and Kaggle for providing accessible, high-quality data.

+---